-- Two projects that have already been identified to receive principal forgiveness, totaling approximately \$7,401,817.
-These projects are in communities that could not otherwise afford financing. - One project that has already been identified to qualify for the Green Project Reserve totaling \$24,549,885.
+- Two projects that have already been identified to receive principal forgiveness, totaling approximately \$11,588,191.
+These projects are in communities that could not otherwise afford financing. - One project has been identified to qualify for the Green Project Reserve totaling \$13,000,000.

 Additional projects are funded with recycled funds.
 Attachment 1 includes Pennsylvania's project funding list.
-These are the projects that Pennsylvania expects to fund in FY2018.
+These are the projects that Pennsylvania expects to fund in federal FY2021.

 III.
-Short and Long Term Goals
+Short- and Long-Term Goals

 The Mission of PENNVEST and the Program is to protect the quality of life for Pennsylvania residents by providing financing for facilities and other improvements that provide for a clean, safe and healthy environment, support economic development and community revitalization.
-To accomplish this, PENNVEST has established the following short and long term goals.
+To accomplish this, PENNVEST has established the following short- and long-term goals.